crowdlingo/course/src/speaking/sky.md

 ## Vocabulary

 <vocab-list>
+- remember
+  - recall knowledge from memory
+- countless
+  - too numerous to be counted
+- metropolis
+  - a large and densely populated urban area
+- unfortunately
+  - by bad luck
+- watching
+  - the act of observing
 - favourite
   - appealing to the general public
-- stunning
-  - commanding attention
-- remember
-  - recall knowledge from memory
-- invisible
+- glittering
-  - impossible or nearly impossible to see
+  - having brief brilliant points or flashes of light
-- significant
+- important
-  - important in effect or meaning
+  - of great significance or value
-- knowledge
-  - the psychological result of perception and learning and reasoning
-- especially
-  - to a distinctly greater extent or degree than is common

 <!-- blank -->